jrowberg/crypto-export/README.md

 #### [files]

 The `[files]` section supports a single `prefix` key which controls the filename prefix used for any generated cache or output CSV files.
 This is handy if you use the same script with multiple configuration files to track more than one portfolio, using different API credentials.
-With the example value of `mypf_`, output files will be named `mypf_gdax_fills.json`, `mypf_gdax_transactions.csv`, etc. If you omit this section, then you will simply get files like `gdax_fills.json` and `gdax_transactions.csv`.
+With the example value of `mypf_`, output files will be named `mypf_Coinbase Pro_fills.json`, `mypf_Coinbase Pro_transactions.csv`, etc. If you omit this section, then you will simply get files like `Coinbase Pro_fills.json` and `Coinbase Pro_transactions.csv`.

 #### [coinbase]